 If you would like to have a guided tour of the Time Tunnel, then you must make reservations.
-The cost of the guided tour through the Time Tunnel is $2 per person.

 If you would like to inquire about a guided tour, please fill out the comment form below.
 We will be in touch with you soon!